Search MacDowell Artists, Events, News, and more

 suitable for visual artists, bringing in abundant natural light from

 the north.
 The addition of a screened porch and accessible entrance

 Graphics Studio, converted to its present use in 1972–1974 through

-a grant from the Putnam Foundation, originally served the Colony as
+a grant from the Putnam Foundation, originally served the property as

 both a power house and pump house.
 Well water was pumped from a large